-Clear and dry this weekend, but ‘don’t break out the shorts’
+Clear, dry weekend ahead — but ‘don’t break out the shorts’

+After a weather system brings some precipitation Wednesday, we're looking at a clear, dry weekend.
+But bundle up: we'll be continuing an unusually long stretch of colder-than-average February temperatures.

-While folks in Skagit, Whatcom and the foothills of the Cascades could — perhaps — see an inch or two of snow on Wednesday night when a weather system moves into the Puget Sound region, people at lower elevations will be more likely to see just a trace, if any, according to the National Weather Service.
+While folks in Skagit and Whatcom counties and the foothills of the Cascades could — perhaps — see an inch or two of snow on Wednesday night when a weather system moves into the Puget Sound region, people at lower elevations will be more likely to see just a trace, if any, according to the National Weather Service.

-“Here in Seattle, there could be snow flurries later on in the evening, but it will be very light and spotty,” said Dustin Guy, a weather service meteorologist.
-“It’s not going to be a big event of any kind and not a repeat of the first part of this month.”
+“Here in Seattle, there could be snow flurries later on in the evening, but it will be very light and spotty,” said Dustin Guy, a weather-service meteorologist.
+“It’s not going to be a big event of any kind, and not a repeat of the first part of this month.”

-Even without snow, however, Puget Sound residents will not likely be packing up their woolens any time soon.
+Even without snow, however, Puget Sound residents won’t likely be packing up their woolens soon.

-Despite a warmer than average January, temperatures in February “flipped a switch” and have been colder than the normal high of 50 degrees throughout the region all month, according to the weather service.
+Despite a warmer than average January, temperatures in February “flipped a switch” and have been colder than the normal high of 50 degrees in the region all month, according to the weather service.

 Most Read Local Stories